 The Difference: Oyakodon vs Katsudon

-One refers to a bowl called “Donburi-Bachi (丼鉢)” that is deep and usually made from ceramic material, and the other refers to a rice bowl dish that is served in a Donburi-Bachi bowl.
+One refers to a bowl called “Donburi-Bachi (丼鉢)”, which is deep and usually made from ceramic material, while the other stands for a rice bowl dish served in a Donburi-Bachi bowl.

 Chicken or Pork?